-The Murray-Darling Basin is a complex nested river system and achieving environmental outcomes from flow restoration has many uncertainties.
+The Murray-Darling Basin is a complex, nested river system and achieving environmental outcomes from flow restoration has many uncertainties.
 Environmental flow delivery can be influenced by the weather, other water users, antecedent flows and constraints.
-Environmental assets vary in their starting condition and each responds differently to watering, often in ways that are unpredictable.
+All parts of the ecosystem have different starting conditions and respond differently to watering, often in ways that are unpredictable.
 More generally, while environmental flows are a critical driver of environmental asset condition, other factors like land use, climate change and pest species can all influence where, when and to what degree environmental outcomes are achieved.

-One of the strengths of the Environmental Watering Plan is that it recognises the nested nature of the system it seeks to manage and the degree of uncertainty involved.
-The Environmental Watering Plan is set up as an adaptive management instrument, with the decision-making process occurring on multiple scales (Figure 2).
+However, one of the strengths of the Environmental Watering Plan is that it recognises the nested nature of the system it seeks to manage and the degree of uncertainty involved.
+The Environmental Watering Plan is set up as an adaptive management instrument, with the decision-making process occurring at multiple scales (Figure 2).